Lauryn Hill: 1991–1993: Career beginnings

 While a freshman in high school, through mutual friends, Prakazrel "Pras" Michel approached Hill about a music group he was creating.
 Hill and Pras began under the name Translator Crew.
 They came up with this name because they wanted to rhyme in different languages.
 Another female vocalist was soon replaced by Michel's cousin, multi-instrumentalist Wyclef Jean.
 The group began performing in local showcases and high school talent shows.
 Hill was initially only a singer, but then learned to rap too; instead of modeling herself on female rappers like Salt-N-Pepa and MC Lyte, she preferred male rappers like Ice Cube and developed her flow from listening to them.
 Hill later said, "I remember doing my homework in the bathroom stalls of hip-hop clubs."

 While growing up, Hill took acting lessons in Manhattan.
 She began her acting career in 1991 appearing with Jean in Club XII, MC Lyte's Off-Broadway hip-hop rendering of Shakespeare's Twelfth Night.
 While the play was not a success, an agent noticed her.
 Later that year, Hill began appearing on the soap opera As the World Turns in a recurring role as troubled teenager Kira Johnson.
 She subsequently co-starred alongside Whoopi Goldberg in the 1993 release Sister Act 2: Back in the Habit, playing Rita Louise Watson, an inner-city Catholic school teenager with a surly, rebellious attitude.
-In it, she performed the songs "His Eye Is on the Sparrow" (a duet with Tanya Blount) and "Joyful, Joyful".
+In it, she performed the songs "His Eye Is on the Sparrow" (a duet with Tanya Blount) and "Joyful, Joyful."

 Director Bill Duke credited Hill with improvising a rap in a scene: "None of that was scripted.
 That was all Lauryn.
 She was amazing."
-Critic Roger Ebert called her "the girl with the big joyful voice", although he thought her talent was wasted, while Rolling Stone said she "performed marvelously against type ... in the otherwise perfunctory [film]".
+Critic Roger Ebert said she had "a big joyful voice," although he thought her talent was wasted, while Rolling Stone said she "performed marvelously against type ... in the otherwise perfunctory [film]."
 Hill also appeared in Steven Soderbergh's 1993 motion picture King of the Hill, in a minor but pivotal role as a 1930s gum-popping elevator operator.
 Soderbergh biographer Jason Wood described her as supplying one of the warmest scenes in the film.
 Hill graduated from Columbia High School in 1993.